To find out more about different aspects of English, please click the links below:

 We have invested in a large selection of books of different genres at all levels to enhance this learning.The teacher will keep detailed records and assessments of the children’s progress in guided reading sessions which might not appear in their home/school reading record.
 Guided reading increases the frequency and quality of how your child is taught to read in school.

 Children develop an understanding that writing is enjoyable and important to thinking and learning.
-Initially they will focus on being to form a sentence orally and this helps children to write their structured sentences.
+Initially they will focus on being able to form a sentence orally and this helps children to write their structured sentences.
 Later the children learn to plan, draft, and edit their writing and use their writing skills across a range of other curriculum areas.

 We teach the children to develop neat, legible handwriting through a carefully structured handwriting scheme.